r2don/react-query-toolkit/README.md

   - queryClient instance

 #### returns
-- `createMutaion: (queryKey, queryFn, options) => QueryToolkit`
+- `createMutation: (queryKey, queryFn, options) => MutationToolkit`
-  - returns a function that will return a mutationToolkit instance
+  - returns a function that will return a instance of `MutationToolkit`

 ***